 Best Overall: Neutrogena Hydro Boost Hyaluronic Acid Hydrating Water Gel

-If you want a seriously hydrating face moisturizer that doesn't leave your skin feeling greasy, your best bet is Neutrogena's Hydro Boost Water Gel, which is both dermatologist-recommended and a Byrdie fave.
-Formulated with ultra-hydrating hyaluronic acid, this gel absorbs quickly and provides all-day hydration— but, because it's non-comedogenic, it won't clog pores, either.
+If you want a seriously hydrating face moisturizer that doesn't leave your skin feeling greasy, your best bet is Neutrogena's Hydro Boost Water Gel.
+It's both dermatologist-recommended and a Byrdie fave.
+Formulated with ultra-hydrating hyaluronic acid, this gel absorbs quickly and provides all-day hydration.
+Since it's non-comedogenic, it won't clog pores, either.
 Wins all around.

 What Our Testers Say